tensorflow/addons/.github/ISSUE_TEMPLATE/bug-performance-report.md

 - GCC/Compiler version (if compiling from source):
 - Is GPU used? : [yes/no]
 - CUDA/cuDNN version (if compiling/running with GPGPU):
-- GPGPU model and memory:
+- GPU model and memory:

 You can obtain the TensorFlow version with python -c "import tensorflow as tf; print(tf.GIT_VERSION, tf.VERSION)"